 Telehealth is a virtual service that allows providers to connect with Members remotely by leveraging digital forms of communication technologies.
-Some health care providers are now able to provide medical services solely via Telehealth, providing the full scope of their medical practice.
+Some health care providers are now able to provide medical services solely via Telehealth, providing the full scope of their medical practice to MVP Members by virtual means.
 All providers in a virtual practice must be fully Credentialed/Recredentialed by MVP.
 MVP will review each virtual practice model of care, and reserve the right to credential virtual practice specialty groups when the full scope of care is complete.